na399/decoupled-style-descriptors/README.md

 # Preparation (Before you run the code)

 In the root of a project directory of your choice, create `./model`, `./data`, and `./results` subdirectories.
+[2025-12-22 Not currently available.]
 Then, download our pretrained model from [here](https://drive.google.com/file/d/1LlRHdm4GV9rfuVZazgx6HtnQg6x7mezR/view?usp=sharing) and save it under the `./model` directory.

-Further, please download the dataset from [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing) and decompress the zip file into the `./data` directory.
+Further, please download the (original, unrefined) dataset from [here](https://drive.google.com/file/d/1pfUKaYkFu8HpX4f5rlg0spgTk2wwbKzP/view?usp=sharing) and decompress the zip file into the `./data` directory.
 The folder should be located as `'./data/writers'`.

 Finally, please install dependencies with your python virtual environment: